cale-inspired/isprtn/content/about.md

 ### Beyond the physical.

-When I started doing Yoga more than five years ago, I felt attracted to the physical exercise at first.
+When I started doing Yoga more than five years ago, it was the physical exercise that attracted me first.
 It didn't take long, however, to realise that Yoga was so much more than that.
 After the class **I felt every cell in body vibrating**, I was physically exhausted yet energetically charged as I never felt before.
 I sensed the infinite potential of the practise that goes beyond the physical.

 ### An eternal soul.

 As I commited more and more to Yoga, I observed vast changes happening in my life.
-Not only my body became stronger and more flexible, so did I - as a person, as a living being, as a loving being.
+Not only my body became stronger and more flexible, so did I - as a person, a living being, a loving being.
 The practise brought **peace, harmony and consciousness** into my life.
-The practise made me realise that I am not an individual being separate from the external world, but an eternal soul deeply rooted in everything that is.
-The practise gave me bliss.
+It made me realise that I was not an individual being separate from the external world, but an eternal soul deeply connected to everyone and everything.

-### Sharing the bliss.
+### Why I teach.

 Benefiting from the Yoga practise in such a profound way, I felt the deep urge to share this wonderful experience with others.
 I sensed the potential not only for the individual but for mankind, by helping people to find back to their true selves and become their highest versions.
 To this day my motivation has not changed: **inspiring minds, opening hearts, expanding consciousness - this is why I teach.**